sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>firewalld-filesystem</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Firewalld directory layout and rpm macros
+Short desc    : Firewalld directory layout and rpm macros
 URL          : http://www.firewalld.org
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : This package provides directories and rpm macros which
+Descript     : This package provides directories and rpm macros which
              : are required by other packages that add firewalld configuration files.
 ```